What Happens to Your Body When You Drink Beer Every Night

 Drinking water (not beer) consistently throughout the day can also curb cravings and keep you from eating excess calories.

 So, there you have it.
 If drinking beer is your thing, it's best to do it in moderation, not every night.
-While drinking beer every day may relax you during these tough times, there are some significant downsides: weight gain, poor sleep, bad gastrointestinal inflammation, and other issues that can outlast your time spent in quarantine.
+While drinking beer every day may relax you during tough times, there are some significant downsides: weight gain, poor sleep, bad gastrointestinal inflammation, and other issues that will outlast your time spent in quarantine.

 And for more, check out these 108 most popular sodas ranked by how toxic they are.